 In 1993 a diagnosis of multiple sclerosis slowed her down a bit, and she concentrated on writing.
 Her novels are Ammonite (1993), Slow River (1995), The Blue Place (1998), Stay (2002), Always (2007), Hild (2013), and So Lucky (2018).
 She is the co-editor of the BENDING THE LANDSCAPE series of original short fiction.
 Her multi-media memoir, And Now We Are Going to Have a Party: Liner Notes to a Writer’s Early Life, is a limited collector’s edition.
-Her essays and short fiction have appeared in an assortment of academic texts and a variety of journals, including Nature, New Scientist, Los Angeles Review of Books and Out.
+Her essays, opinion pieces, reviews, and short fiction have appeared in an assortment of academic texts and a variety of journals, including the New York Times, Nature, New Scientist, Los Angeles Review of Books and Out.
 She’s won the Washington State Book Award, the Tiptree, Nebula, and World Fantasy Awards, the Premio Italia, Lambda Literary Award (six times), and others.

 In 2015 Nicola founded the Literary Prize Data working group whose purpose initially was to assemble data on literary prizes in order to get a picture of how gender bias operates within the trade publishing ecosystem.
 (The $50,000 Half the World Global Literati Prize was established as a direct result.)
 The group’s interests have now grown to encompass other aspects of publishing and bias, though it is currently on hiatus.
 In 2016 she began #CripLit, an online community for writers with disabilities for which, with Alice Wong, she co-hosts a regular Twitter chat.